gharveymn/small_vector/docs/README.md

 # gch::small_vector

 This is a vector container implementation with a small buffer optimization.
 It doesn't have any dependencies unlike the `boost::container::small_vector` and `llvm::SmallVector` implementations and may be used as a drop-in header (along with the license).

-Performance is about on par with `boost::container::small_vector` from the small amount of testing I've done so far.
-This implementation also tries to mimic `std::vector` as much as possible in terms of top level member functions to allow drop-in replacement.
+Performance is about on par with the [other implementations](#Other-Implementations), but with stricter conformance to the named requirements as specified in the standard.
+Consequently, this implementation is close to API compatible with `std::vector`, and in many cases can be used as a drop-in replacement.

-Compatible with C++11 and up, with `constexpr` and `concept` support for C++20.
+This library is compatible with C++11 and up, with `constexpr` and `concept` support for C++20.

 ## Technical Overview